c-git/c-git.github.io/content/rust/time.md

 +++
 title="Time"
+date=2023-08-15
+updated=2023-10-30
 +++

 # Standard Library

 Unless you're only measuring duration you're probably going to want to reach for chrono.
 See example below of how to measure duration.
+Note that duration does **NOT** keep counting if the computer goes to sleep (The time wile asleep does not count).

 ```rust
 use std::time::{Duration, Instant};